rwilliams/jrubywiki/Google-Summer-of-Code-2014.md

 ### Celluloid "Turbo Mode" for JRuby

 [Celluloid](http://celluloid.io) is an actor-based concurrent object framework (somewhat similar to Akka) written in pure Ruby.
 It presently uses Ruby Mutexes and ConditionVariables for synchronization.
 However, the JVM has many, many other options which could provide better performance.

 Celluloid provides an [ActorSystem](https://github.com/celluloid/celluloid/blob/master/lib/celluloid/actor_system.rb) abstraction for supporting multiple different platform-specific backends, and we'd love to have one specific to JRuby.

-The goal of this project would be to implement a duck type of the `Celluloid::Mailbox` class that leverages native JVM facilities to improve performance.
+The goal of this project would be to implement a Celluloid `ActorSystem` which is a better fit with JRuby.
 Some options to consider:

 * ***[LMAX Disruptor](http://lmax-exchange.github.io/disruptor/)***: Disruptor is a library which supports a number of different patterns for multithreaded execution.
 [Some work has already been done to implement Celluloid Mailboxes in terms of Disruptor](https://github.com/celluloid/celluloid/issues/342)
 * ***[ArrayBlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/ArrayBlockingQueue.html)***: These are fast, fixed-sized data structures built atop arrays.